Wendy Bradfield

 Act natural, don't let them know you think you're going to die.

-How are those fu**ers gliding up the non-mountain like that?
+How are those fu**ers gliding up the non-mountain so fast?

-I'm so dizzy; I think I'm going to fall over.
+I'm dizzy; I think I'm going to fall over.

-If I do die on this non-mountain, it's a pretty cool ending to my life story.
+If I do die on the non-mountain, it's a pretty cool ending.

 The biggest challenge wasn't the non-mountain